 There are two sides to this particular dinosaur park.
-The first is the awesome dinosaur themed accommodation.
-I’ve blogged about it before so have a read if you’re interested in a fun couple of nights away with the kids.
+The first is the awesome dinosaur-themed accommodation.

-I haven’t written a blog about the dinosaur park.
-It’s on my to do list because it was excellent.
-The animatronics were by far the best we’ve encountered.
-There was lots of different things to do including dinosaurs to ride (check this out on Instagram), an observation tower ride and best of all a river boat ride.
+The animatronics were some of the best we’ve encountered.
+There were lots of different things to do, including dinosaurs to ride (check this out on Instagram), an observation tower ride and best of all a riverboat ride.

-The collection challenge was really good too.
-Ted was given a wrist band and had to run from station to station.
-At each station he scanned his band to hear clues to tell him where to go next.
+The collection challenge was excellent too.
+Ted was given a wristband and had to run from station to station.
+At each station, he scanned his wristband to hear clues to tell him where to go next.
 It was the most fun thing to do.

 Jurassic Journey Dinosaur Park, Great Yarmouth

-Our most recent dinosaur park was an indoor adventure in Great Yarmouth on the Norfolk coast (You can read more here).
+A fun dinosaur park is an indoor adventure in Great Yarmouth on the Norfolk coast (You can read more here).
 I wasn’t sure what to expect as most other places we have visited have long, rambling walks with dinosaurs suddenly appearing as you go round a corner.
 It was excellent.
-It’s still fairly new and that was evident in the quality of the animatronics.
-Only Gulliver’s dinosaur park surpasses Jurassic Journey for animatronics.
+It’s still relatively new, and that was evident in the quality of the animatronics.

-It didn’t take long to get round as everything is much closer together than in the other dinosaur parks but it ended with a decent soft play so we were able to sit down for a bit.
+It didn’t take long to get around as everything is much closer together than in the other dinosaur parks, but it ended with a decent soft play, so we were able to sit down for a bit.